k8hertweck/HertweckLabSOPs/MLphylogenetics.md

 >RANDOM# is a randomly selected number

 ##Model selection
 >Maximum likelihood (ML) phylogenetic inference uses a model of evolution to search and assess possible tree topologies.
 Use a program like [jModelTest](https://code.google.com/p/jmodeltest2/) to select the best-fitting model of molecular evolution for a particular dataset.
+You may need to change parameters in the scripts below if a the selected model differs from GTR+G. Note: I choose not to use the parameter I (proportion of invariant sites).

 ##[raxml](http://sco.h-its.org/exelixis/web/software/raxml/index.html)
 >program installed as `raxml` in path